-1. The Defendant is charged with First Degree Murder.
-The State to date, has indicated that it intends to seek imposition of the death penalty upon conviction of first-degree murder.
+1. The Defendant is charged with One Count of First Degree Murder.
+The State to date, has indicated that it intends to seek imposition of the death penalty upon conviction of First-Degree Murder.
 2. The Defendant entered a plea of not guilty.
 3. The Defendant submits the following Memorandum of Law in support.